rengokantai/fmadvvuejsfeafromgroundup/README.md

 ```
 virtual dom def:
 - A lightweight javascript data format to represent what the actual DOM should look like at a given point in time
+- Decouples rendering logic from the actual dom - enables rendering capabilities in non-browser environments
+- eg server-side and native mobule rendering